austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Read about classes in ydkjs

 **Thoughts**: I need to pick up the pace..I feel like I have been wasting time the last week or so.
 I'm going to hit it hard tomorrow.

+### Day 41: September 2, 2017

+**Today's Progress**: Continued reading about `class`es and `prototype` in ydkjs until I got bored/tired and watched a couple CSWDB videos.

+**Thoughts**: I am hosting a CodeClub meetup tomorrow, and I think I am going to take another stab at React tomorrow.